-The one-hour face-to-face evaluation must be conducted by a physician, other LIP, registered nurse or physician assistant.
+The one-hour face-to-face evaluation must be conducted by a physician, other LP or registered nurse.
 CMS states that the practitioner who conducts this evaluation must be able to complete both a physical and behavioral assessment of the patient in accordance with state law, his or her scope of practice, and hospital policy.
 Generally, practitioners such as social workers, psychologists and other mental health workers are not qualified to conduct a physical assessment, nor is it in their scope of practice.
 [71 Fed.
 Reg.
 71378, 71411 (Dec.
 8, 2006)]